February 3 - 6, 2020, in Juneau

 Participants can earn one University of Alaska credit for this class.

 - Site visits to explore behavioral health careers

 - Presentations by behavioral health professionals

-- Mental Health First Aid training (8-hour internationally recognized certificate training)
+- Mental Health First Aid training (eight-hour, internationally recognized, certificate training)

 - Classroom work to learn how to become a behavioral health professional

 District teams are comprised of up to five students and a chaperone.
 Chaperones must be school employees; teachers or counselors preferred.
 All teams must arrive in Juneau on February 2 and depart after 1 pm on February 8, 2020.

 The program covers the cost of instruction, transportation in Juneau, housing in Juneau and all meals.
 School districts and/or participants are responsible for the cost of travel to and from Juneau.
 Alaska Air Discount Code Available.

 Students must be 16 or older to participate in this program.

 "Behavioral Health Career Connections made me 100% sure that I want to go to college for a career in behavioral health"